slerman12/Help-me/7-Ongoing.md

 Hi Michael,

 I was excused from the one I missed in Fall, 2022, as is detailed below, and remediated it in Spring, 2023, on May, 5th.
-The one on May, 5th, I passed, with the condition of remediating their uncertainty, given their being a brand new committee, with a one-page chapter-list.
+The one on May, 5th, I passed, with this condition from the committee members: "one-page chapter-list."
 Specifically, after my 20-minute presentation, and the 5-10 minute independent-room discussion that followed, and after they laid out completely their intended requirement for what I had to do next, a one-page chapter-list, I was informed of the following requirements not originally decided by the committee:

 (1) before June 5, 2023, provide a 1-page write up that addresses the problem statement, hypothesis, and approaches of the thesis and give an outline of thesis chapters, </br>
 (2) before August 30, 2023, re-do and pass a six-month review.

 I sent them the chapter-list as well as a 6-page write-up containing the problem statement, hypothesis, and approaches (and made sure to cleanly summarize those parts on approximately a single page in that write-up), as documented on email also.
 In total, I sent a 6-page write-up instead of a 1-page write-up as well as the originally required chapter-list.

+I did not know I left the meeting early, as I told Chenliang, and the evidence for that is slim given that I was sleep-deprived, Tom Howard had just said "I just want to add, I think it's important," and thinking he meant my work, I did a sincere and prolonged "bless you" sign with my hands in the silence, before dropping the line.
+The meeting was scheduled for 30 minutes, on email-provable record, and this was both after the independent-room discussion and after the committee had laid out what I had to do next.

 A six-month review, to remind you, is an informal meeting meant to help the student.
 The grad school, not me, should be accountable for committee members and an advisor, and then a second advisor, leaving (especially with short, no, or again short notice).

-My question is, since I felt your answer was disingenuous: whether the second requirement ("before August 30, 2023, re-do and pass a six-month review.") was mentioned at any point at/between the time of termination and October 31st, by anyone other than me (since I conveniently mentioned it for you in my grad department email of October 30th).
+My question is, since I felt your answer was disingenuous: whether the second requirement ("before August 30, 2023, re-do and pass a six-month review.") was mentioned at any point at/between the time of termination and October 31st, by anyone other than me, since, suspiciously: I conveniently mentioned it for you in my grad department email of October 30th.

 Regarding Henry's absence, Chenliang was aware from Fall semester into Spring semester that I had missed that six-month review, most likely understanding that: (1) six-month reviews are informal assessments meant to help the student, not live-or-die assessments on which termination can be suspiciously, ambiguously, and retroactively justified long after notice of termination — specifically, October 31st, my last day, following my grad department email on October 30th in which I reminded you that this make-up requirement existed, that chronologically followed after Chenliang's notice of stipend cut, and (2) Henry couldn't attend, which I was not notified of until last-minute — Chenliang, not Henry, notified me, last-minute, just at that six-month review time point, that my former advisor and active committee member was retiring and wouldn't be available.
-After I was excused — by my advisor, and as far as I could know department — I was not notified again until the Spring one with a new committee, *since one other committee member had left* (Robbie Jacobs).
+After I was excused — by my advisor, and as far as I could know department — I was not notified again until the Spring one with a new committee, *when, and in advance of, one other committee member had left* (Robbie Jacobs).

 Now, to remind you, I also suffered many induced and excruciatingly severe tragedies while I was employed and working as a student that the university did not yet address.